tbroyer/oidc-servlets/README.md

 * Static resources don't necessarily need authentication (more precisely, subresources –whether static or not, though most likely they are– should not redirect for authentication but rather either be served anyway or just blocked, both behaviors should be possible depending on needs)
 * Authentication should work well with internal servlet forwarding, as that's how I serve the same HTML web page for various URLs for Single Page Applications (SPA) that are fully client-side rendered (CSR); more precisely, the URL to redirect to after authentication should be the originally requested URL and not the one the request has been forwarded to.
 * Dependency-injection friendly
+* OAuth tokens (access token and refresh token) obtained at authentication time should be exposed to the application and have their own lifecycle.

 ## Example application